rertzer/ft_cybersecurity_projects/rainfall/binary_protections.md

 - ASLR is a security protection aimed to prevent memory corruption vulnerabilities.
 - It provides random addresses for the heap, the stack and shared libraries.
 Sometimes the code base address is randomized too.
-- Code segment randomization require that the code is compiled as position-independent code (PIE).
+- Code segment randomization requires that the code is compiled as position-independent code (PIE).
-- This make it harder for an attacker to predict their target addresses.
+- This makes it harder for an attacker to predict their target addresses.
 - Each run of the program has a different memory layout.
 - The default Linux kernel ASLR shifts values with a random multiple of the page size (typically 4 kb).

 ## `kernel.randomize_va_space`

 - By default, Linux randomizes the address space of all programs when they start.
-- setting `proc/sys/kernel/randomize_va_space` to `0` disable this feature.
+- Setting `proc/sys/kernel/randomize_va_space` to `0` disable this feature.

 # Relocation Read-Only (RELRO)